rafaelbiriba/hackathon_organizer/README.md

 5. Commit changes - `git commit -am "Added more magic"`
 6. Push to Github - `git push origin more_magic`
 7. Send a [pull request](https://help.github.com/articles/using-pull-requests)! :heart:

+### Development Notes

+#### Switching Users

+Only for development environment, you can easily switch users using `?user=<id>` at the url.
+This will switch the logged user on-the-fly.
+(Example: `http://localhost:3000/projects?user=3`)

+#### Populating the Database

+The file `seed.rb` is responsible to populate the database with a lot of dummy data.
+You can use this to create an functional application and test things around.
+You can run it using `rake db:seed`